-Many companies are switching to paper packaging instead of plastic packaging to become more sustainable, especially with the new plastic tax coming into force in 2022.
+Many companies are switching to paper packaging instead of plastic packaging to become more sustainable, especially with the new Plastic Packaging Tax Regulations.
 However, switching to paper also has its environmental issues.

 For example, cardboard production is water intensive, generates emissions and runs the risk of encouraging deforestation if not sourced sustainably.
 On top of that it is difficult to recycle if contaminated with food or other waste.

 So, are paper and cardboard really more eco-friendly than plastic?
 Could Bioplastics be the answer to all sustainability problems?
 In this article, we will look at the bigger picture and explore the pros and cons for both plastic and paper.

 We know you are busy, so we decided to put in a quick table with the pros and cons of both plastic and paper, so you can see the clear positives and negatives of each that are discussed further in this article.